 Let’s take the example of a car manufacturer developing an electric vehicle.
 The initiation phase will not include making decisions about the vehicle’s design, capacity, or battery power.
 There is only one certainty: an electric vehicle will be developed within the budget and timeframe provided.

 You will establish clear goals using a project roadmap during the project planning stage of project management.
-Goal setting can be accomplished in in several different ways.
-SMART goals, CLEAR goals, and objectives and key results (OKRs) are three common project planning strategies.
+Goal setting can be accomplished in several different ways.
+The three common project planning strategies are SMART goals, CLEAR goals, and objectives and key results (OKRs).

 During the execution phase of a project, the team focuses on achieving the established objectives through collaboration and teamwork.
 To streamline the process, tasks can be assigned using a project management tool, allowing for easy resource access and communication.
 Visualization tools like timeline software can be used to track progress.
 Lastly, a clear methodology for tracking success should be prepared to ensure everyone is on the same page.